open-video-game-library/HunterChameleon/README.EN.md

 - Time limit（second）
    - Default: 30

-- Frequency of appearance of each target(second/num)
+- Frequency of appearance of each target(per 10 second)

    Default
+   - Fly: 10
    - Apple: 5
-   - Bee: 8
-   - Fly: 2

 - Speed of each target

    Default
-   - Apple: 0.50(gravity scale)
-   - Bee: 0.05
-   - Fly: 0.05
+   - Fly: 5

-- Graphics for background and each target（only standalone）

-- Sight color and shape（only standalone）
+   - Apple(gravity scale): 0.50

+- Color of chameleon's tongue and the reticle(RGBA)

+   Default
+   - Red: 243
+   - Green: 132
+   - Blue: 229
+   - Alpha: 255

 ### Parameter Output Function

 The following parameters can be outputted as a CSV file at the end of the game.

-- Play time（second）
 - Score
+- Number of hits
-- Hit rate
+- Hit ratio

 ### Research Applications